dokc/explorers/README.md

-# how-to-dok-client
+# rap-god-client
-Repository for the how-to-dok client.
+Repository for the rap-god client.